vaughnteegarden/slate/source/includes/_howtobasic.md

 **Scan Engagement**&nbsp;&nbsp;&nbsp;>>>&nbsp;&nbsp;&nbsp;**View Product**&nbsp;&nbsp;&nbsp;>>>&nbsp;&nbsp;&nbsp;**Instant Buy**

 This section walks you through the *minimum* implementation required to build a limited, functional, end-to-end demo.
 Several shortcuts are identified.
-These shortcuts are not appropriate for an app processing real transactions, but are acceptible for a technical demonstration on the Sandbox server.
+These shortcuts are not appropriate for an app processing real transactions, but are accessible for a technical demonstration on the Sandbox server.
 The shortcuts guide you to create a demo with limited UI elements, and only a single user.
 You are of course free to implement as many of the features as you wish to demonstrate.

 ### 1. Authentication